 Where to go from here?
 Keeping us comfortable in warmer temps, the Capilene Air boasts an impressive temperature range.

 This layer shines in the breathability category.
 We were blown away with this layers ability to breathe.
 Calm and consistent like a meditating monk, this fabric allowed air to pass through it like a ghost through a wall.
 When held up to the light, the thick, stretchy, and airy material is nearly transparent.
 What makes the superior breathability of this piece so incredible is its warmth.
-The other gold medal winners for breathability like the Rab Merino+ 120 Crew and the Patagonia Capilene Lightweight Crew also let air pass through them like a guard snoring at their post, but they are thin and do not provide adequate warmth in the serious cold.
+The other gold medal winners for breathability like the Patagonia Capilene Lightweight Crew also let air pass through them like a guard snoring at their post, but they are thin and do not provide adequate warmth in the serious cold.
 Enter the Capilene Air, much like Bo Jackson, this layer is a top-level athlete in more than one discipline.
 Hitting home runs for warmth and scoring touchdowns for breathability, it is unrivaled in its superiority across the two.

 Like carrying a bottle of oxygen around with you, this thing helps you breathe to your highest potential.
 In 60-70 degree Utah Fall weather, our tester never overheated.